andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_4.md

 ## ML-Model-Based-Genetic-Algorithm for Mechanical Optimization

 [@Gu2018-uk; @Gu2018-tf; @Lee2022-uz] are among the main sources of inspiration for this work.
-They all studied the usage of metamodels in conjunction with Genetic Algorithm for optimization of materials/solid structures in a vast design space, and were very successful.
+They all studied the use of metamodels in conjunction with Genetic Algorithm for optimization of materials/solid structures in a vast design space, and were very successful.
 The metamodels used provided a very significant improvement in performance, and the solutions that were obtained